Skip to main content

 A place amongst the pines, with gorgeous views

-Glenfinnan, at the head of Loch Shiel, may be best known for its monument and magnificent viaduct, as featured in the popular Harry Potter films.
+Glenfinnan may be best known for its monument and viaduct, as featured in the popular Harry Potter films.

-This is also a great place to watch pinewood wildlife.
-Look out for darting dragonflies, the oldest and fastest insects in the world, as well as tiny butterflies, secretive otters and soaring golden eagles.
-A stroll through the ancient Caledonian pines is a chance to discover the wonderful wildlife that thrives alongside the tourists and to enjoy alternative bird’s-eye views of the monument, viaduct and passing steam trains.
+Found at the head of Loch Shiel it is also a great place to watch wildlife.
+Look out for darting dragonflies, the oldest and fastest insects in the world.
+There’s also tiny butterflies, secretive otters and soaring golden eagles.
+A stroll through the ancient Caledonian pines provides a quieter alternative at Glenfinnan.

 Activities